Decision Making

 When should decision making capacity be assessed?

-Decision making capacity assessments should be carried out when there is a question of whether an individual lacks the capacity to make informed and reasonable decisions (especially important legal decisions that will have significant impacts on their lifestyle).
+Decision making capacity assessments should be carried out when there is a question of whether an individual lacks the capacity to make informed and reasonable decisions, particularly in situations where legal capacity is in question or decisions may significantly affect their lifestyle.

 Some situations where a decision making capacity assessment may be needed include:

-• The individual continues to make ill-informed decisions that negatively impacts their quality of life
+• The individual continues to make ill-informed decisions that negatively impact their quality of life

-• The individual experiences difficulty in remembering events (especially recent events or occurrences)
+• The individual experiences difficulty in remembering events, especially recent occurrences, which may signal changes in cognitive function

-• The individual is diagnosed with an illness or condition that may impact their ability to making reasonable and informed decisions
+• The individual is diagnosed with an illness, condition or dementia that may affect their ability to make reasonable and informed decisions

 Demonstrating capacity for courts & legal proceedings

-If you’re involved in court proceedings or bodies such as the Victorian Civil and Administrative Tribunal (VCAT) that require an investigation into demonstrating decision making capacity in a criminal or civil law context, our expert team of medico legal psychologists are here to help.
+If you’re involved in court proceedings or a legal process such as those held by the Victorian Civil and Administrative Tribunal (VCAT), and need to demonstrate decision making capacity in a civil or criminal context, our expert team of medico legal psychologists can assist

-At Invictus Health, our decision making capacity assessments can help assess an individual’s capacity to:
+At Invictus Health, our decision making capacity assessments help evaluate an individual’s ability to:

 • Make financial, medical, lifestyle or personal decisions